 Wildlife focused holidays to Ethiopia

-Ethiopia is also a marvellous wildlife destination, with a number of endemic mammals – notably the critically endangered Simien wolf (less than 450 remaining in May 2016) and the impressive Gelada monkey, and for birders, the range-restricted Ruspoli’s turacou and Harwood’s francolin, among others – to be seen in its beautiful wilderness areas.
+Ethiopia is also a marvellous wildlife destination, with a number of endemic mammals – notably the critically endangered Simien wolf (less than 450 remaining in May 2016) and the impressive Gelada monkey, and for birders, the range-restricted Ruspoli’s turacou and Harwood’s francolin, among others – to be seen in its many wilderness areas.
 We can arrange walking and hiking in the Simyen Mountains, as well as mule-treks, which can be incorporated into most Ethiopia holidays that include the historical sites of the northern circuit.
 There is also fantastic hiking to be had in Bale Moutains National Park.

 Tailor-made private Ethiopia holidays